paulremo/NRPMHandbook/README.md

 # NRPMHandbook
 Welcome to the repository that stores and tracks the development on the ADS/Matrisk project for developing a jupyter book of the NRPM digital handbook.
-The repository contains three subfolders.
+The repository contains many setup files and one subfolder.

-- `01_Resources` This folder hosts general resources of the project such as shared documents, related project documentation, pictures, etc.
 - `02_NRPMHandbook` This is the main folder for the digital handbook.
 All jupyter files are stored in this folder.
-- `.binder` This folder holds the binder configuration, i.e. requirements for the binder kernels.

 # FAQ